All Products

 Workflow implementation

 1. Create a workflow.
-In the Scheduling pane on the right, set the scheduling parameter bizdate to the previous day: $[yyyymmdd-1].
+In the Scheduling Parameters panel on the right, set the scheduling parameter bizdate to the previous day: $[yyyymmdd-1].

 2. In the workflow, create an assignment node named get_biz_list.
-Write the following MaxCompute SQL code.
-This node outputs the list of lines of business to process.
+Use the MaxCompute SQL language to write the following code.
+This node outputs a list of the lines of business to be processed.

 SELECT 'ecom' AS biz_line